mrtimothyduong/terminal-shell-template/README.md

 * 🎨 Oh-my-posh for themes
 * 📚 Atuin for Shell History.

+## Notes
-### Notes
+### Compatibility
-**Compatibility**: made for MacOS or x86 Linux hosts.
+- Made for MacOS or x86 Linux hosts.
 Atuin / Oh-My-Posh and some plugins are not compatible with ARM.
 - Only tested on ARM M1/M4 MacOS & x86 Ubuntu.
 Had issues with Atuin & Oh-my-zsh with ARM-based Ubuntu.
 Not tested with WSL/PWSH.
 - MacOS: Oh-my-Posh Themes only work with non-Terminal.app apps.
 E.g. iTerm2